algebra summary

 Definition

-A ring is a nonempty set RR with two operations such that
+A ring is a nonempty set R with two operations such that

 Characteristic

-Let RR be a ring. there exists a least positive number nn such that a1a2an=0a_1 a_2 \ldots a_n = 0, for aiRa_i \in R. RR is said to have characteristic n. if there not exits nn in RR, this called characteristc zero.
+Let R be a ring. there exists a least positive number n such that a1a2…an=0, for ai∈R. R is said to have characteristic n. if there not exits n in R, this called characteristc zero.

 Communtative Ring